ascend4/ascend4/models/johnpye/fprops/A4EQUIL.md

 given reactive-package composition basis.
 It is mainly needed by `reactor_stoic` and by generic reactive stream states.

+It is probably straightforward once `fprops_eqm_tpb` exists, but it is not the primary immediate target.

 ## 7.3 Derivative support

 If reactive units are to solve robustly inside ASCEND, these black-boxes need derivative callbacks, not only residual evaluation.

-For `a4rxnprops_tp_f`, standard black-box derivative support should be added directly if the property model can supply it.
+For `fprops_rxnprops_tpf`, standard black-box derivative support should be added directly if the property model can supply it.

-For `a4equil_tp_b`, derivatives are more subtle because the equilibrium state is itself the result of an optimization/KKT solve.
+For `fprops_eqm_tpb`, derivatives are more subtle because the equilibrium state is itself the result of an optimization/KKT solve.
 The correct approach is implicit differentiation of the equilibrium conditions, not naive finite differencing in the long term.

+Here "implicit differentiation" means this:

+- treat the converged equilibrium state as satisfying a nonlinear system of KKT equations
+- differentiate that KKT system with respect to `T`, `P`, or `b`
+- solve the resulting linear system for the sensitivities of the equilibrium state

+So the sensitivity calculation is not "rerun equilibrium many times with small perturbations".
+It is "differentiate the already-satisfied KKT system and solve for `dn/dT`, `dn/dP`, `dn/db`".

 ## 8. `reactor_equil`